AlekhyaRanabothu/BreastCancerPrediction/README.md

 Parameter tuning using GridSearchCV

-Evaluation of performance -confusion matrix,CrossValidation
+Evaluation of performance - confusion matrix, CrossValidation